mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 - Add external Mesos master and agent logs in the diagnostic bundle to provide additional information for troubleshooting and analysis (DCOS_OSS-4283).

-- Update the supported version of Java to 8u192 (DCOS_OSS-4380).
+- Update the supported version of Java to 8u192 to address known critical and high security vulnerabilities (DCOS-43938, DCOS_OSS-4380).

 - Add logging for Docker-GC to the `journald` system logging facility (COPS-4044).